Patterns of Multi-Container Composition for Service Orchestration with Docker Compose: Patterns

 \subsection{HTTP Reverse Proxy Service}

-\begin{itemize} \item \textbf{Motivation.} Services wishing to be exposed over a single port are combined using a reverse proxy service. \item \textbf{Context/Applicability.} This pattern can be used when you wish to expose your service over default ports such as port 80 for HTTP and port 443 for HTTPS.
+\begin{itemize} \item \textbf{Motivation.} Services wishing to be exposed over a single port are combined using a reverse proxy service. \citet{sousa2018overview,sousa2015patterns,burns2016design} has described the use of a reverse proxy as a pattern.
+While \citet{fehling2014cloud} describes a similar \qq{Application Component Proxy} pattern. \item \textbf{Context/Applicability.} This pattern can be used when you wish to expose your service over default ports such as port 80 for HTTP and port 443 for HTTPS.
 Reverse proxy services such as Caddy and Nginx are often used as reverse proxies. \item \textbf{Description.} This pattern works as follows: \begin{itemize} \item A reverse proxy service binds to ports such as 80 and 443.
 A volume is also mounted to the reverse proxy service to keep the configuration files persistent.
-The folder containing the log files can also be mounted to a volume. \item The reverse proxy service may use a \qq{depends\_on} instruction to define a relationship to the application that it proxies.
+The folder containing the log files can also be mounted to a volume. \item The reverse proxy service may use a \qq{depends\_on} instruction to define a relationship to the application(s) that it proxies.
 However, this is not necessary and can impede the startup time of accepting connections for the software system. \end{itemize} \item \textbf{Advantages.} Managing the reverse proxy over a container reduces the need to install software on the host machine. \item \textbf{Disadvantages.} Since the reverse proxy is hosted within a container, there is additional overhead and complexity to running the reverse proxy software as the container needs to be managed. \item \textbf{Potential Issues.} Using a reverse proxy over a container can be more difficult to debug when log files are not mounted to a volume. \item \textbf{Real-world Examples.} There are 92 Docker Compose files using this pattern.
-For example, we can see this in the \texttt{goodwork} project\footnote{\url{https://github.com/iluminar/goodwork/blob/master/docker-compose.yml}}, \texttt{linkace} project\footnote{\url{https://github.com/Kovah/LinkAce/blob/main/docker-compose.yml}}, and \texttt{PatrowlManager} project\footnote{\url{https://github.com/Patrowl/PatrowlManager/blob/master/docker-compose.yml}}. \item \textbf{Supporting Evidence.} These examples were found by counting the service types in \Cref{tab:service-types} under \textit{reverse proxy service}. \end{itemize}
+For example, we can see this in the \texttt{goodwork} project\footnote{\url{https://github.com/iluminar/goodwork/blob/f452b7d5/docker-compose.yml}}, \texttt{linkace} project\footnote{\url{https://github.com/Kovah/LinkAce/blob/6589c92/docker-compose.yml}}, and \texttt{PatrowlManager} project\footnote{\url{https://github.com/Patrowl/PatrowlManager/blob/7567c27/docker-compose.yml}}. \item \textbf{Supporting Evidence.} These examples were found by counting the service types in \Cref{tab:service-types} under \textit{reverse proxy service}. \end{itemize}